tinyrobots/academic-website/content/publist/_index.md

 2. **Storrs, K. R.** & Kriegeskorte, N. (_in press_). _Deep learning for cognitive neuroscience._ In M. Gazzaniga (Ed.), The Cognitive Neurosciences (6th Edition).
 Boston: MIT Press.

-1. Greenaway, K., Philipp, M. C. & **Storrs, K. R.** (2017). _The motivation for control: Loss of control promotes energy, action and effort._ In M. Bukowski, I. Fritsche, A. Guinote, & M.Kofta (Eds.), Coping with lack of control in a social world (Chap.
+1. Greenaway, K., Philipp, M. C. & **Storrs, K. R.** (2017). _The motivation for control: Loss of control promotes energy, action and effort._ In M. Bukowski, I. Fritsche, A. Guinote, & M.Kofta (Eds.), Coping with Lack of Control in a Social World (Chap.
 2, pp. 35–48).
 New York: Routledge.

 ## **Conference Presentations**

-36. **Storrs, K. R.** & Fleming, R. W. (2020, May).
-Learning to see gloss by predicting videos. _Poster to be presented at the Vision Sciences Society meeting, St Pete’s Beach, Florida._
+36. **Storrs, K. R.** & Fleming, R. W. (2020, May: Conference cancelled due to covid-19.).
+Learning to see gloss by predicting videos. _Accepted for poster presentation at the Vision Sciences Society meeting, St Pete’s Beach, Florida._

-35. Garrido, L., Tsantani, M., **Storrs, K. R.**, McGettigan, C., & Kriegeskorte, N. (2020, May).
-Distinct identity information encoded in FFA and OFA. _Talk to be presented at the Vision Sciences Society meeting, St Pete’s Beach, Florida._
+35. Garrido, L., Tsantani, M., **Storrs, K. R.**, McGettigan, C., & Kriegeskorte, N. (2020, May: Conference cancelled due to covid-19).
+Distinct identity information encoded in FFA and OFA. _Accepted for oral presentation at the Vision Sciences Society meeting, St Pete’s Beach, Florida._

 34. **Storrs, K. R.** (2019, October).
 Unsupervised learning of object material and shape from images and videos. _Talk presented at the EPOS Symposium: Recent Advances in Computational Cognitive Neuroscience, Amsterdam, Netherlands._